adlerfurtado/KMeansParallelization/README.md

 cd KMeansParallelization

 2. Build all versions
 Compile all implementations (Sequential, OpenMP, and CUDA):

 make

-This will create these executables: bin/kmeans_seq bin/kmeans_omp bin/kmeans_cuda
+This will create these executables:
+- bin/kmeans_seq
+- bin/kmeans_omp
+- bin/kmeans_cuda

 3. Run the Sequential version

 make run-seq ARGS="data/points.txt 3"

-(Estou usando o 3 depois de points.txt por enquanto pois estou testando com 3 clusters)
+(I'm using this command for now beacuse i'm testing with 3 clusters)